-These notes are not a substitute for buying and studying one of the recommended textbooks.
-For this particular course there exist very good standard texts and they are sufficiently cheap that there is no point in trying to duplicate them.
+These notes are not a substitute for buying and studying the textbook.
 Instead, these notes convey just the crucial ideas about the topics studied in the course.
 They may be useful for quickly reading up on a topic before attending the corresponding lecture and they can help when organizing revision.

 You are encouraged to come to each lecture with this handout and a paper notebook, and use the latter to take notes, sketch diagrams and solve exercises as you prepare for upcoming supervisions.
-The margin isn't large enough for that.